cinnData/MLearning/Examples/[MLE-04] Example - Term deposits.md

 Out[10]: (0.9, 0.325, 0.976)
 ```

 So, we have very good accuracy on the negative group and a very poor accuracy on the positive group.
-This typical of imbalanced training data.
-Let us see how this may change if we use the predcitive scores.
+This is typical of imbalanced training data.
+Let us see how this may change if we use the predictive scores.

 ## Q2.
 Predictive scores